cjcrosley/virtual-futures-project/performance.md

 ![](image6.png)

 ###Glazing Vertical Shading

+Space heating and cooling load changes for shading extending vertically on either side of glazing areas from 0 ft - 9.8 ft.

+Note: the lack of impact of this strategy may be attributed to the large scale of the glazing modeled.

 | Vertical Projection (ft) | Annual Space Cooling (kBTU) | Annual Space Heating (kBTU) | Aggregate (kBTU) | Margin (kBTU) | Marginal Rate (margin/prev) |
 |--------------------------|-----------------------------|-----------------------------|------------------|---------------|-----------------------------|